 For younger children, skate and scootering may be about free play.
 Unlike many sporting pursuits there are no set court dimensions and rules.

-Skateboarding, scootering and freestyle BMX, have no specific set facility type.
-It is, rather, the difference in spaces that provides the diversity and interest in use.
-There are so many different types of activity that one single space or model can not cater appropriately for everyone.
+or model can not cater appropriately for everyone.
 Street skaters rarely use skateparks, preferring to find urban spots.
 Bowl skaters however will organize road trips and travel hundreds of kilometres to use a new bowl at a skatepark.